Héctor Cúper: 2008–2013

 In August 2008, Cúper became the head coach of the Georgia national team.
 He agreed to step down in November 2009 before the expiration of his contract, having taken just three points and no wins in 2010 FIFA World Cup qualification.

-On 3 November 2009, Cúper agreed to continue his managerial career with Greek club Aris Thessaloniki until the end of the 2009–10 season.
+On 3 November 2009, Cúper agreed to continue his managerial career with Greek club Aris until the end of the 2009–10 season.
 On 15 December, he extended his contract with Aris until June 2011.
 On 24 April Cúper lost another final, this time in the Greek Football Cup against Panathinaikos.

 In the 2010–11 season, Cúper lead Aris in its first participation in the Round of 32 of the 2010–11 UEFA Europa League, taking the club to second place in Group B with 10 points, after two surprise wins against Atlético Madrid.
 On 18 January 2011 after some bad results in Greece, Cúper decided to step down from his managerial position.

 On 29 June 2011, Cúper returned to La Liga with Racing Santander, signing for one season.
 However, after five months he left the last-placed team by mutual agreement with the board.

 Cúper signed a contract with Süper Lig side Orduspor on 19 December 2011, but left by mutual consent on 13 April 2013.

 On 14 November 2013, Cúper was announced as new head coach of the UAE League side Al Wasl.
 He was sacked on 4 March 2014 due to poor results.